English

 Get help

-For help getting social assistance or disability benefits, or for advice and assistance when appealing a decision to the SBT, call a lawyer now.
+For help getting social assistance or disability benefits, or for advice and assistance when appealing a decision to the SBT, ask a lawyer now.

 You now have 3 options: